collabdotcloud/docs.collab.cloud/docs/admin/report-to-chain.md

 It is best-practise to also supply both if the UID and E-Mail are known.

 It is much quicker to update the Report-to Chain with a CSV that includes UIDs.
 However, it is perfectly possible to update the Report-to Chain only with E-Mail addresses, but it will take longer.
-This is because we have to perform a look-up for every missing E-mail address.
+This is because we have to perform a look-up for every user without an UID.

 Therefore we suggest exporting and downloading the CSV for the full Report-to Chain after a successful update.
 It will include all UIDs and E-mail for all the users and you can edit said